ON THIS PAGE:

 Work experience can be a useful way gaining an insight into the pathway you are considering early in your career decision making process.
 Spending a few days shadowing a barrister or even a week on experience in a law firm can help with decision making.
 Taking action and even attending your local law Court can help you understand legal roles.

 Larger law firms offer competitive structured work experience referred to as ‘vacation schemes’ and in England and Wales work experience in barristers chambers are referred to as ‘mini pupillages’.
 Smaller firms can offer work experience if you contact them speculatively and ask for the opportunity for work experience or shadowing.
+First year students should look out for formal 'Opne Day' opportunities with law firms.
 Applying for vacation schemes and mini -pupillages is an important way of strengthening your application for training contracts and pupillages in the future.
 It is important when doing your research to understand how to apply for these opportunities.
 Generally vacation scheme applications for London firms close at the end of January but others are earlier.
-For the Republic of and Northern Ireland application deadlines vary from firm to firm.
+For the Republic of Ireland and Northern Ireland application deadlines vary from firm to firm.
 Work experience provides a career focus and commitment to law and useful contacts.
 Some solicitors use vacation schemes as a route to recruiting for training contracts.

 WORKING IN LAW BUT NOT AS A SOLICITOR OR BARRISTER